pixelmund/svelte-kit-cookie-session/README.md

 ---

-**This [SvelteKit](https://kit.svelte.dev) backend utility** allows you to create a session to be stored in the browser cookies via a encrypted seal.
+**This [SvelteKit](https://kit.svelte.dev) backend utility** allows you to create a session to be stored in the browser cookies via an encrypted seal.
 This provides strong client/"stateless" sessions.

 The seal stored on the client contains the session data, not your server, making it a "stateless" session from the server point of view.
 This is a different take than `express-session` where the cookie contains a session ID to then be used to map data on the server-side.